VUEngine/VUEngine-Video-Player/readme.md

 # VUEngine Video Player

-Video Player made in VUEngine that demonstrates a 256 MBit HiColor FMV.
+25 FPS HiColor Full Motion Video of Super Mario 3D Land gameplay converted to the Virtual Boy.

 ![](screenshot.png?raw=true)

-## LICENSE
+## License

-Copyright (C) 2007, 2018 by Jorge Eremiev <jorgech3@gmail.com> and Christian Radke <chris@vr32.de>
+© Marten Reiß and Christian Radke

 This software is licensed under the MIT License, which means you can basically do with it whatever you want as long as you include the original copyright and license notice in any copy of the software/source.